maxschnelle/windowsserverdocs.de-de/WindowsServerDocs/administration/OpenSSH/OpenSSH_KeyManagement.md

 # Install the OpenSSHUtils module to the server.
 This will be valuable when deploying user keys.
 Install-Module -Force OpenSSHUtils -Scope AllUsers

+# By default the ssh-agent service is disabled.
+Allow it to be manually started for the next step to work.
+Get-Service -Name ssh-agent | Set-Service -StartupType Manual

 # Start the ssh-agent service to preserve the server keys
 Start-Service ssh-agent